FAQ - Trade

 Where can I find weekly options on the thinkorswim® platform?

 Go to the Trade>All Products tab, enter the underlying symbol in the symbol field and expand the Option Chain below the Underlying section.
-All weeklys will be listed in red.
-Quarterly’s and non-standard option series will also be listed in red.
+All weeklys will be labeled in bold with parentheses around them.
+Quarterly’s and non-standard option series will also be listed this way.

-If you do not see the weeklys, make sure you go to Setup>Application Settings>General and check the box next to ‘Show Weeklys&Quarterlys.’
+If you do not see the weeklys, make sure you go to Setup>Application Settings>General>Display and check the box next to ‘Show Weeklys and Quarterlys' and/or 'Minis'.

 When are weekly options listed/available for trading?